MehdiRefiyev/AI-Agent_ATS/README.md

+# HOW USE?

+1. Git clone this project  if you dont know here (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+2. Open Terminal and run comand 'npm install'
+3. Add Your Gemini Api key to src/utils/api.ts file .
+You should reassign BASE_KEY and add actual key to use .
+For get Api you can go to (https://ai.google.dev/gemini-api/docs?hl=ru) Google website and get your Key.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.